MLI-lab/PMoC3D/README.md

 We provide reconstruction outputs for three baseline models — MotionTTT, AltOpt, and Stacked UNet — located in the `PMoC3D/reconstruction` directory.

-You can calculate reconstruction scores using the following steps:
+You can calculate reconstruction scores using the following steps, using the same preprocessing pipeline as in [1].

-### Step 1: Run Registration with ANTs
+### Step 1: Run Registration with [Advanced Normalization Tools(ANTs)](https://github.com/ANTsX/ANTsPy?tab=readme-ov-file)

 This step registers all reconstructed volumes to the reference using ANTs.
 Run: